MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/02-content-safety.md

 # Explore Azure AI Services

 >**Important**
->This lab has been removed for maintenence.
+>This lab has been removed for maintenance.